Estimation and Inference of Extremal Quantile Treatment Effects for Heavy-Tailed Distributions

-In this section, we implement simulations to investigate how the choice of the tuning parameter $k = n \tau_n$ affects the MSE and the coverage of the extrapolation based extremal QTE estimators.
+We implement simulations to investigate how the choice of the tuning parameter $k = n \tau_n$ affects the MSE and the coverage of the extrapolation based extremal QTE estimators.
 We also present the result of the Firpo-Zhang estimator for MSE and Zhang's $b$ out of $n$ bootstrap for coverage as comparison.
-The considered models $(\text{H}_1)$, $(\text{H}_2)$ and $(\text{H}_3)$ are the same as in Section~\ref{sec:simulations}.
+The considered models $\text{H}_1$, $\text{H}_2$ and $\text{H}_3$ are the same as in Section~\ref{sec:simulations}.

 Figure~\ref{fig:mse_kplot} shows the simulation results about MSE.
-From this figure, we can see that the value of $k$ has a big influence on the MSE of the quantile extrapolation method with both the causal Hill and Pickands estimators.
-In particular, a clear bias-variance trade-off with respect to $k$ is shown in the plots related to $(\text{H}_1)$ and $(\text{H}_3)$.
-We also note that for the more heave-tailed models $(\text{H}_2)$ and $(\text{H}_3)$, our proposed quantile extrapolation method with the causal Hill estimator outperforms the Firpo-Zhang estimator for a wide range of values of $k$.
+The MSE of the Firpo-Zhang estimator is a line because it does not depend on $k$.
+From this figure, we can see that the value of $k$ has a big influence on the MSE of our extremal QTE estimator and the quantile extrapolation method with the causal Pickands estimator.
+In particular, a clear bias-variance trade-off with respect to $k$ is shown in the plots related to $\text{H}_1$ and $\text{H}_3$.
+We also note that for the more heavy-tailed models $\text{H}_2$ and $\text{H}_3$, our proposed method with the causal Hill estimator outperforms the Firpo-Zhang estimator for a wide range of values of $k$.

 Figure~\ref{fig:coverage_kplot} shows the simulation results about coverage.
-We can see that there is always a range of $k$ where the extrapolation estimator with the causal Hill estimator has good coverage.
+The coverage of the Zhang's $b$ out of $n$ bootstrap method is a line because it does not depend on $k$.
+We can see that there is always a range of $k$ where our proposed confidence interval \eqref{ConfidenceInterval} has good coverage.
 The particular range, however, depends on the respective model.
-We also note that our method works well in terms of coverage for a wide range of $k$ for models $(\text{H}_2)$.
+We also note that our method works well in terms of coverage for a wide range of $k$ for models $\text{H}_2$.

 The above observations generally agree with the observation from classical quantile extrapolation setting, see e.g. \cite{de2007extreme}.